 Navy Blue Cabinets with White Shiplap Backsplash and Wood Range Hood

 The combination of the blue, white, and wooden textures gives warm and cozy beachy vibes.
 The navy blue cabinets offer an elegant look while white countertops and white shiplap walls create a bright and spacious atmosphere.
+Also, using dark cabinets with a white backsplash provides a contrasting look.
 The wooden range hood and floating shelves complement the wooden flooring and enhance the warmness of the design.

 Navy Blue Cabinets with White and Wood Accents

 The bold and beautiful navy-blue color of the shaker-style cabinets offers an elegant look for this small kitchen.
 The white shiplap wall and white countertop make a fresh touch while wood floating shelf, exposed wooden beams, and picture frames bring warmth to the atmosphere and make this kitchen more intimate.
 Even this kitchen has a small space, the u-shape layout of the cabinets maximizes the functionality.

 When it comes to interior designing, wooden details can bring a nice organic warmth to the atmosphere and shiplap is one of the most popular wall paneling.
 From living room to laundry room, entryway to kitchen, shiplap is everywhere these days and kitchen backsplashes are one of these great areas that you can use shiplap.
 So, if you are looking for something different, scroll down and find the best shiplap backsplash ideas that will inspire you!